This post may contain affiliate links, from which we earn an income.

 Explored by Christine of Live Love Run Travel

-Pamukkale is one of the best places road trip in Turkey.
-Known for the sparkling blue travertines, Pamukkale is full of relaxing experiences and historical sites to enjoy on a Turkey road trip.
+Pamukkale is one of the places Turkey is famous for.
+Known for the sparkling blue travertines, Pamukkale is full of relaxing experiences and historical sites to enjoy on a Turkish road trip.

 If you visit Pamukkale, a visit to the Pamukkale travertines is a must.
 However, if you are there in the summer, expect crowds.
 Arrive early or just before they close for fewer people, and you can also walk down to the middle pools where you will find smaller crowds.